Skip to content

 venv is one of multiple Python virtual environment managers.

-venv is a Python-only environment manager and is an official Python library.
+venv is a Python-only environment manager and is an official Python library, with its own official Python tutorial.

 First, the common workflow for using a venv is described: